All our prevention measure in place at The Women's Wellness Centre

 Managing coronavirus infection in pregnancy

-Pregnant women overall do not appear to be more susceptible to the consequences of coronavirus than the general population which is reassurring (RCOG Guidance 24th July 2020).
+Pregnant women overall do not appear to be more susceptible to the consequences of coronavirus than the general population which is reassuring (RCOG Guidance 14th October 2020).

 If they do contract this, then it is usually after 28 week of pregnancy hence the precautionary advice to isolate in the third trimester of pregnancy and work from home .